sparker888/sparker888-archive/README.md

 You can check out [the Gatsby GitHub repository](https://github.com/gatsbyjs/gatsby) - your feedback and contributions are welcome!

 ## Thanks for your interest!
-You can visit my [business site](https://www.gravitaldigital.com), follow me on Twitter at [@sparker888](https://www.twitter.com/sparker888), and if you're into video games, join me and my friends playing [Eve Online](https://www.eveonline.com/signup?invc=bed0f5cf-ea4b-4c92-9128-b76165d69757).
+You can follow me on Twitter at [@sparker888](https://www.twitter.com/sparker888), and if you're into video games, join me and my friends playing [Eve Online](https://www.eveonline.com/signup?invc=bed0f5cf-ea4b-4c92-9128-b76165d69757).

 ### Fly safe!